Yingjia-Wan/BERT-predict-crosslingual-human-attention/README.md

 ### Acknowledgements
 A large part of the code base of https://github.com/beinborn/relative_importance has been re-purposed for this project.
 The codes for multilingual data_extractor and analysis are based on https://github.com/felixhultin/cross_lingual_relative_importance.
-Necessary modifications of corpus data and scripts are recorded at Debugging History.
+Necessary modifications of corpus data and scripts are made by me and recorded in steps at https://github.com/Yingjia-Wan/L2-English-eyetracking-data-in-predicting-human-processing/blob/f5f992a3fb897232a3c7179da17622d899532d5c/Debugging%20History.
 Alexander Koplenig wrote the `mixed-effects/lmm.do` file.

-### 1 Running the experiments
+### 1 Rerunning the experiments

 If running `analyze_all.py` for the first time, the script will take a bit longer to create two `.csv`-files: `aligned_words.csv` and `human_words.csv`.
 These contain all word-level information needed to run the experiments, e.g. token, relative importance, word length and word frequency.
 These are saved in the `results/words` folder and can be used for additional analysis.